belalb100/Cloud_Computing_With_AWS/Readme/README_autoscaling_load_balancer.md

 In this diagram below we can get a visual sense of how Auto scaling and a load balancer will work together, aautoscaling will adjust the amount of compute power and load balancer will distrubute EC2 instance so no one instance is overwhelmed.
 ![Alt text](../images/ALB.png)

+Launch an instance
+With On-Demand Instances, you pay for compute capacity by the second (for Linux, with a minimum of 60 seconds) or by the hour (for all other operating systems) with no long-term commitments or upfront payments.
+Launch an On-Demand Instance from your launch template.

+Launch instance from this template

+Create an Auto Scaling group from your template
+Amazon EC2 Auto Scaling helps you maintain application availability and allows you to scale your Amazon EC2 capacity up or down automatically according to conditions you define.
+You can use Auto Scaling to help ensure that you are running your desired number of Amazon EC2 instances during demand spikes to maintain performance and decrease capacity during lulls to reduce costs.

+Create Auto Scaling group

+Create Spot Fleet
+A Spot Instance is an unused EC2 instance that is available for less than the On-Demand price.
+Because Spot Instances enable you to request unused EC2 instances at steep discounts, you can lower your Amazon EC2 costs significantly.
+The hourly price for a Spot Instance (of each instance type in each Availability Zone) is set by Amazon EC2, and adjusted gradually based on the long-term supply of and demand for Spot Instances.
+Spot instances are well-suited for data-analysis, batch jobs, background processing, and optional tasks.

+Create Spot Fleet